 Daniel Kaluuya – W’Kabi

 Director: Ryan Coogler

-I’d even been getting emails from clothing stores asking me if I got my outfit ready for the Black Panther premiere.
-As a regular movie theater goer it’s hard to be out here competing with the likes of the celebrities at the world premiere.
+I’ve even been getting emails from clothing stores asking me if I got my outfit ready for the Black Panther premiere.
+As a normal movie theater goer it’s hard to be out here competing with the likes of the celebrities at the world premiere.
 (Photos from the Official Black Panther Instagram Page).

 So here’s my boring outfit, but my thoughts about the movie are FAR from boring!
 First off, opening day Black Panther made $76 million, including $25.2 million in Thursday previews.
 (Forbes.com) That makes Black Panther the fourth biggest Superhero opening day in history.
 Now that’s #BlackStarMagic! ✊?